 Mariam is now one of the top five pupils in her class.
 “My favourite subjects are dictation and mathematics,” she says.
 “I like to learn my lessons.
 I want to be a journalist.
 And I like to play with my friends – we play hide and seek. ”

-Alfousseni is blind and began attending Darsalam B School in Segou through the project.
-“I’m 15 years.
-I am in the fifth grade [Year 6 in the UK],” he says.
-“My favourite subject is writing.”
+Alfousseni is blind and began attending school through the project.
+“My favourite subject is writing,” he says.
 Before he joined the school, he spent the days at home with his family.
 “Sometimes we went for a walk.
 Sometimes at home we tried to sew sandals to earn money.”

 Now, Alfousseni has the opportunity to learn and thrive in school with his peers.
 The new environment and time spent with other children has helped him get along better with the people around him.
 “Before I went to this school, I didn’t understand everyone.
 But I started to understand people and now I can understand what people say and I don’t fight any more.
 Before, all I knew was to fight people because I couldn’t understand them.”

 Noutene, who has low vision and albinism, is 11 years old.
-She also started at Dar Salam B School through the project.
+She also started at school through the project.
 “I have several little sisters and brothers,” she says.
 “At school I like mathematics and grammar.
 I have a best friend.
 Her name is Awa.
 She’s in this school, and we’re in the same class.”

 One of the services offered at the new schools is eye tests for the pupils, and Noutene was one of 90 students who received a pair of glasses to improve their vision.
 “To begin with it was a little bit difficult to learn.
 At that time, I didn’t wear corrective glasses.
 They gave me corrective glasses later, which helped me a lot.
 At the beginning, it was difficult but now it’s OK.”